I. General CRF MkII Questions

 A. File an inquiry (click DATA INQUIRY tab above).
 Your request will be reviewed by CRF handicappers, and if there is an error, they will notify you, make the change in the data, and reissue your rating with the corrected measurements.

-A. For 2017, ratings for all yachts will be different than the previous CRF rating, and in some instances relative to past comparable yachts, ratings may vary a great deal.
-Additional variables have been used in calculating the CRFMkII, plus all subjective measurements have been eliminated so ratings may not be comparable to past years.
-It is also quite possible that an error in data input has been made.
-File an inquiry (Click DATA INQUIRY tab above).
-CRF handicappers will review, and if there is an error, they will notify the yacht owner of the error and any resulting change in rating.
+A. File an inquiry (Click DATA INQUIRY tab above).
+CRF handicappers will review both the declared input data and the calculated outputs.
+If an error is found, they will notify the yacht owner of the error and any resulting change in rating.
 If the measurement in question needs verification from an independent outside source, a measurer will be hired at the expense of the appealing party.

 A. Certificates of all currently registered classic yachts may be viewed by going to the CERTIFICATES tab above.